clnhlzmn/jekyll-pig/readme.md

+# Not maintained!

+Willing to transfer ownership of the gem if anyone is interested.
+See [here](https://github.com/clnhlzmn/jekyll-pig/pull/6#issuecomment-2877370764).

 # jekyll-pig

 This is a plugin that makes it easy to include progressive image galleries in your Jekyll site.
 Jekyll-pig is made possible with [minimagick](https://github.com/minimagick/minimagick) and [pig.js](https://github.com/schlosser/pig.js).